MitchellSturba/Path-Finder/README.md

 # Path-Finding-Algorithm
 A Java program that lets you create your own maze, mark the start and end points, and watch an algorithm try and search it's way through.
+This project was completed over the winter break of 2018 when I was really starting to learn more about Java and it's capabilities.

 When you first launch the program you are greeted with an empty canvas:
 ![Empty_Canvas](Searching%20Algorithm/ScreenShots/Screen1.png)